Cake Decorator Career Info

 |Experience||Varies by employer; requirements range from six months to five years|

-|Key Skills||Creativity, manual dexterity, a sense of taste and smell, customer service skills, an attention to detail|
+|Key Skills||Manual dexterity, creativity, a sense of taste and smell, customer service skills, and strong attention to detail|

-Step 1: Complete a Formal Training Program
+Complete a Formal Training Program

 Some professional cake decorators prepare for this occupation by completing certificate programs in cake decorating or baking.
 Associate degree programs in pastry or culinary arts are also available and could be coupled with an apprenticeship component, where students gain up to 6,000 hours of work experience under the supervision of skilled chefs and bakers.